-In year five, the MPD moves into compliance with SA IV.F.1, having demonstrated a system that automatically alerts when an employee is involved in three incidents that have insufficient documentation, are legally unsupported or are based on racial or ethnic profiling within a rolling one-year period.
-This tracking of non-disciplinary corrective actions has been operational this entire year and is being used to monitor and track these actions.
+In year six, the MPD remains compliant with SA IV.F.1, having demonstrated a system that automatically alerts when an employee is involved in three incidents that have insufficient documentation, are legally unsupported or are based on racial or ethnic profiling within a rolling one-year period.
+This tracking of non-disciplinary corrective actions has been operational for two years and is being used to monitor and track these actions.